NeuralVFX/llm-sandbox-unreal/README.md

 # What is this?

+An Unreal Engine plugin that exposes a Python execution server, enabling:
-A web-based coding/llm interface to Unreal Engine, which allows:
+- A web-based coding interface connected directly to Unreal
-- Easy expirimentation with Python
-- Review of code and code output/errors via LLM
+- LLM-assisted code review with full context of your code and errors
-- Creation and iteration of agentic tools directly from the interface
+- Creation and deployment of agentic tools that operate inside the engine
+-
+**This plugin is the Unreal-side component.** For the web interface, see [unreal-llm-sandbox](https://github.com/NeuralVFX/unreal-llm-sandbox).

 ## Features
 - **Code Execution** - All Code is executed directly in Unreal Engine
 - **LLM Execution** - Ask an LLM for help, with your code/errors in context